tlan2/Mini_Games/README.md

 2. Return to main menu option

 ### Blackjack
 This version of blackjack, also known as 21, uses 1 deck and only has 2 players - you and the dealer.
-Aces are only scored as 11 instead of switching to 11.
+Aces are only scored as 11 instead of switching to 1 if multiple aces are present.
 Dealer finishes hand after you finish your hand just like in a casino setting.

 ![Example](images/blackjack1.png)
 ![Example](images/blackjack2.png)